janko/image_processing/doc/minimagick.md

 # lets ImageMagick generate a "*-{idx}.png" image for each page
 ```

-All other options given will be interpreted as direct options to be applied
+All other options given will be interpreted as ImageMagick operations to be
+applied before the image is saved.
+Operation values can be either a single
+argument, an array of arguments, `true`/`nil` indicating no arguments, or
+`false` indicating the operator should be a "+" operator.
+See [Writing JPEG
-before the image is saved (see [Writing JPEG Control Options] for some
+Control Options] for some examples.
+Note that is just syntax sugar over
-examples).
-This is the same as applying the options via the chainable API.
+applying the operations via the chainable API.

 ```rb
 ImageProcessing::MiniMagick